cassproject/cass-editor/README.md

 ## Only show concept schemes that individual owns.
 When linking a concept to a competency, the cass-editor can be configured to not show others' concept schemes.
 This functionality can be enabled by the URL parameter `conceptShow=mine`.

+## When selecting a concept to link to, allow editing.
+When linking a concept to a competency or another concept, the cass-editor can be configured to allow the user to edit concepts or concept schemes.
+This functionality can be enabled by the URL parameter `editIframe=true`.

 ## Use canonical identifiers.
 CASS supports the storage of objects where the @id parameter does not refer to the object in CASS.